 Grow herbs organically, gather wild herbs ethically, dry, and store herbs.

-Create herbal cosmetic.
+Create herbal cosmetics.

 Cook using herbs, including edible flowers, culinary herbs, and weeds.